Nicaragua: Pacific lowlands

-North central highlands
+North-central highlands

 Northern Nicaragua is the most diversified region producing coffee, cattle, milk products, vegetables, wood, gold, and flowers.
 Its extensive forests, rivers and geography are suited for ecotourism.

 The central highlands are a significantly less populated and economically developed area in the north, between Lake Nicaragua and the Caribbean.
 Forming the country's tierra templada, or "temperate land", at elevations between 2000 and 5000 ft, the highlands enjoy mild temperatures with daily highs of 75 to 80 °F. This region has a longer, wetter rainy season than the Pacific lowlands, making erosion a problem on its steep slopes.
 Rugged terrain, poor soils, and low population density characterize the area as a whole, but the northwestern valleys are fertile and well settled.

 The area has a cooler climate than the Pacific lowlands.
 About a quarter of the country's agriculture takes place in this region, with coffee grown on the higher slopes.
 Oaks, pines, moss, ferns and orchids are abundant in the cloud forests of the region.

 Bird life in the forests of the central region includes resplendent quetzals, goldfinches, hummingbirds, jays and toucanets.

 Caribbean lowlands

 This large rainforest region is irrigated by several large rivers and is sparsely populated.
 The area has 57% of the territory of the nation and most of its mineral resources.
 It has been heavily exploited, but much natural diversity remains.
 The Rio Coco is the largest river in Central America; it forms the border with Honduras.
 The Caribbean coastline is much more sinuous than its generally straight Pacific counterpart; lagoons and deltas make it very irregular.

-Nicaragua's Bosawás Biosphere Reserve is in the Atlantic lowlands, part of which is located in the municipality of Siuna; it protects 1800000 acre of La Mosquitia forest – almost 7% of the country's area – making it the largest rainforest north of the Amazon in Brazil.
+Nicaragua's Bosawás Biosphere Reserve is in the Mosquitia region, part of which is located in the municipality of Siuna; it protects 1800000 acre of Mosquitia's forest – almost 7% of the country's area – making it the largest rainforest north of the Amazon in Brazil.

-The municipalities of Siuna, Rosita, and Bonanza, known as the "Mining Triangle", are located in the region known as the North Caribbean Coast Autonomous Region, in the Caribbean lowlands.
+The municipalities of Siuna, Rosita, and Bonanza, known as the "Mining Triangle", are located in the region known as the North Caribbean Coast Autonomous Region, in Mosquitia.
 Bonanza still contains an active gold mine owned by HEMCO.
 Siuna and Rosita do not have active mines but panning for gold is still very common in the region.

 Nicaragua's tropical east coast is very different from the rest of the country.
 The climate is predominantly tropical, with high temperature and high humidity.
 Around the area's principal city of Bluefields, English is widely spoken along with the official Spanish.
 The population more closely resembles that found in many typical Caribbean ports than the rest of Nicaragua.

 A great variety of birds can be observed including eagles, toucans, parakeets and macaws.
 Other animal life in the area includes different species of monkeys, anteaters, white-tailed deer and tapirs.